 - Students will develop an understanding of themselves as well as skills for positive, socially responsible participation.

-- Students will develop competencies which enhance the quality of their relationships with others.
+- Students will develop competencies that enhance the quality of their relationships with others.

 - Students will feel valued as learners.